TonyGuyot/flagorama-app/doc/architecture.md

     )
 }
 ```
+As we see, the code is made short thanks to the use of a generic strategy class.

+#### 2.4.3 "Database First" strategy

-The algorithm for the database strategy is the following:
+The algorithm for the "database first" strategy is the following:

     emit LOADING + no data
     retrieve data from database